MV Karagatan incident: Background and planning

 Jose Maria Sison, the founder of the Communist Party of the Philippines (CPP), requested Chinese aid for military and monetary support of the New People's Army (NPA), the CPP's armed wing.
 Sison secured support from Mao Zedong, the Chairman of the Chinese Communist Party.
 At that time, China actively provided arms to North Vietnam and other left-aligned Third World countries.
 The CPP-NPA asked for a submarine from China; instead, China agreed to fund the purchase of a ship that would transport arms into the Philippines for use of the NPA.
 Sison sent Fidel Agcaoili to Japan to purchase an old 91-ton, 27.43 m steel hulled fishing trawler which was known as the Kishi Maru.
 Kishi Maru was rechristened as MV Karagatan.
-The MV Karagatan went to Fukien (modern-day Fujian), where it was loaded with 1,400 firearms intended to be smuggled into the Philippines.
+The MV Karagatan went to Fukien (modern-day Fujian), where it was loaded with 1,200 firearms intended to be smuggled into the Philippines.
 The ship left China by the end of June 1972.

 Arms landing

 The MV Karagatan reached the Digoyo Point in Palanan, Isabela, Philippines.
 On July 4, 1972, the crew of the ship boarded a dinghy and met with their NPA contacts along the shore.
 Victor Corpus, a defector from the Philippine military and a member of the NPA at the time, was tasked with leading the group that would receive the armaments at shore.

-The arms onboard the MV Karagatan were unloaded using multiple bangka.
+The arms on board the MV Karagatan were unloaded using multiple bangka.
 During the unloading, a small plane passed over the area.
 Believing they had been found by the Philippine military, the MV Karagatan crew moved their ship closer to the mouth of the Digoyo River.
 Another plane flew over the area at sunset, which was identified by the crew as a T-34 Mentor.
 The ship captain then started the engine, causing the MV Karagatans hydraulic system to sustain damage after hitting a rock.
 While the ship underwent repairs, the captain turned on the radar and spotted an unidentified vessel moving towards the boat.
 The crew abandoned the ship and headed towards the shore.